deib-polimi/tower4clouds/docs/data-collectors/flexiant-dc.md

 ###Configuration File (config-file)
 The config file contains a lot of properties that specify URLs of some remote files.<br/>
-Below you find the structure of the file with actual working url:
+Below you find the structure of the file with currently used url:

 ```
 #Flexiant DC Properties